 Chase Sapphire Reserve

 The Chase Sapphire Reserve® has the same redemption categories as the Sapphire Preferred.
-One difference is that each point is worth 1.5 cents each for dining, grocery, and home improvement statement credits through April 30, 2021.
+One difference is that each point is worth 1.5 cents each on purchases in select, rotating categories through April 30, 2021.

 Members with a card renewal date through December 2020 get a $100 annual fee reimbursement.
 This perk reduces the Sapphire Reserve annual fee to $450.
 You might recall that Chase upped the fee to $550 shortly before the pandemic.